1994 Alaska Milkmen season: Finals' return

 After three seasons and a total of seven conferences on non-finals appearance, the Alaska Milkmen return to the championship series in the Commissioner's Cup.
 Their import, the imposing Marques Bragg, help the Milkmen top the eliminations with nine wins and two losses and emerge with the league-best 14-5 won-loss record after the semifinal round.
 Alaska lost to Purefoods Tender Juicy Hotdogs in the title series in five games.

 2nd championship

 For the first time in five years, the Milkmen gambled on a new import Sean Gay in the third conference instead of Sean Chambers.
-Alaska lost two of their first three games in the Governor's Cup with Gay and the team decided to bring back old-hand Chambers to replaced him.
+Alaska lost two of their first three games in the Governor's Cup with Gay and the team decided to bring back old-hand Chambers to replace him.

 The Milkmen for the second straight conference are back in the championship round, this time against the Swift Mighty Meaties, Sean Chambers led Alaska to their second PBA title by winning over Swift in six games.